tmux-plugins/tpm/README.md

 ./run_tests
 ```
 ### Unattended Install

-To do an unattended install (if you already have a config)
+To do an unattended install, for example if you already have a config:

 `~/.tmux/plugins/tpm/scripts/install_plugins.sh`

-fixes #277 and #193
+Note this is also a good workaround if you have other issues with the automatic installation, such as known issues with MacOS (see [#277](https://github.com/tmux-plugins/tpm/issues/277) and [#193](https://github.com/tmux-plugins/tpm/issues/277))
 ### License

 [MIT](LICENSE.md)